-USTIF & DEP
+USTIF and DEP

-The working relationship between the Underground Storage Tank Indemnification Fund (USTIF) and the Department of Environmental Protection (DEP) began shortly after the passage of the Storage Tank and Spill Prevention Act (Act 32 of 1989) that was in response to federal mandates that each state in the nation as well as the various Indian tribal territories establish a method to provide financial responsibility to underground storage tank (UST) owners in the event of a release of petroleum substances to the environment.
+The working relationship between the USTIF and the Pennsylvania Department of Environmental Protection (DEP) began shortly after the passage of the Tank Act.
+The Tank Act created USTIF in response to federal mandates that each state in the nation, as well as the various Indian tribal territories, establish a method to ensure UST owners have access to sufficient resources to meet their financial responsibility in the event of a release of petroleum substances to the environment.

-The first meeting of the USTIF Board took place on December 19, 1989 and laid the groundwork for the partnership between the two agencies that still exists today with the common goal of working together to efficiently address the remediation of fuel releases from UST's in a timely and cost-effective manner.
-The Board was established by Statute and consists of representatives from the Insurance Department, the DEP, tank installation firms, as well as various members of industry groups associated with the delivery and sales of petroleum substances in the Commonwealth.
+The first meeting of the USTIF Board took place on December 19, 1989 and laid the groundwork for the partnership between the two agencies that still exists today.
+DEP and the USTIF share the common goal of efficiently addressing remediation of fuel releases from USTs in a timely and cost-effective manner.
+The Board was established by the Tank Act and consists of representatives from the Insurance Department, the DEP, tank installation firms, as well as various members of industry groups associated with the delivery and sales of petroleum substances in the Commonwealth.
 The Board provides policy guidance to the USTIF, establishes the fee structures for the program, and approves annual monetary allocations to the DEP that support a variety of programs.